Homeschooling on a Budget in Pakistan

 To ensure your child gets a well-rounded education without overspending:

-• Focus on Essentials: Invest time in core subjects like math and language, using free resources for extras like art or music.
+• Focus on Essentials: Invest time in core subjects like math and language, using free resources for extras like art or music. * Mix Resources: Combine free online tools with affordable second-hand books for variety. * Engage Your Child: Let them help plan lessons or create projects, keeping them invested in their learning without extra costs.

 Conclusion: Affordable Education at Home